 The Service by the Cabin crew is always much more prompt and personal too as they have far fewer passengers to serve and they are often the better crew members who are given the good “gig”.
 And Finally, the Elevated position gives much better visibility out of the windows.
 This is slightly offset by the fact the window seat doesn’t touch the side of the plane and instead, there is a large storage bin. so it’s plus points for storage but minus points for having to lean over to enjoy the view.

 Overall the Bubble offers a much-improved experience.
-We would book it without hesitation everytime we fly Economy as it makes the experience really not feel like economy at all!
+We would book it without hesitation every time we fly economy as it makes the experience really not feel like economy at all!
 The downside is.
 Only the very few first people to book will have access to the bubble.
 It sells out super fast so if you are not booking the first few weeks the flight is on sale you are likely to miss out.
 If you see a seat available book it without hesitation.

 Holidays can take months and months of planning and you become highly invested in them.
 So when things go wrong it can be highly stressful.
 It pays to have a good company on your side who are actually able and willing to assist.
-So this flight gave us the added bonus opportunity to see how virgin cope when lady luck takes a sh@t on your plans.
+So this flight gave us the added bonus opportunity to see how virgin cope when lady luck takes a sh*t on your plans.

 In the days leading up to our departure, we were very busy but this didn’t stop us noticing that the 2017 hurricane season was fast getting out of hand.
 With a week to go, Hurricane Irma was picking up power and taking aim right at our destination.
 With us, due to fly on Monday and the estimated landfall being the Monday it was time to call it quits and see what Virgin could do for us.

-They quickly and offered us a choice of full cancellation with full money back or a rescheduling any time in the next two months.
+They quickly and offered us a choice of full cancellation with full money back or rescheduling any time in the next two months.
 You can’t say fairer than that really.
 The phone conversation took over 3 hours but we were far from the only people virgin had to deal with that weekend so fair enough.
-The holiday was moved two weeks, and a complimentary upgrade on our hotel offered as there was no room at the original inn… mean Hotel.
+The holiday was moved for two weeks, and a complimentary upgrade on our hotel offered as there was no room at the original inn… err Hotel.

-The whole ordeal was highly stressful and we lost quite a bit of money on other un-refundable bookings we had made but at least Virgin was not a pain and helped us out in our hour of need.
+The whole ordeal was highly stressful and we lost quite a bit of money on other non-refundable bookings we had made but at least Virgin was not a pain and helped us out in our hour of need.
 The only downside was we lost our reserved seats up in the bubble.